 What Social Distancing at Festivals might look like in 2020

-Every event aims to draw crowds, provide good music, great food, and a community atmosphere of fun.
+Every event aims to draw crowds and provide good music, great food, and a community fun atmosphere.
 Can that happen in 2020 with Covid-19 Social Distancing requirements?
 Here are ideas on how this might look this year.

 Looking out on the crowd from the stage, you will see rows of people enjoying themselves, but the layout is like none you have ever witnessed.
 Families are nestled in small groups, and you hear the muffled cry of “Ba-Ba-Ba” as the crowd sings along to Sweet Caroline through their masks.
 These are some of the changes I see coming.

 Here’s how I see any festival working in 2020.